 The part is rotated so that the clicked area faces the build platform.

 This is a quick way to orient parts when you have a definite “front” to your model.
-Selecting the underside as the base can help minimize the amount of post-print finishing you have to do, as the support marks will not appear on the cosmetic surface which now faces upwards.
+Selecting the underside as the base can help minimize the amount of post-print finishing you have to do, as the support marks will not appear on the cosmetic surface if it faces away from the build platform.

-If printing a larger part at an angle, it is good practice to position the taller supports on the hinge side for a Form 1+.
-In PreForm's default view, the hinge side is the right side of the build platform.
-It is labeled “HINGE SIDE” in the “Layout” view.
+If printing a larger part at an angle, it is good practice to position the taller supports on the wiper side.
+In PreForm's default view, the wiper side is the right side of the build platform and is labeled “WIPER SIDE”.

 The PreForm view represents an inverted perspective of the printed model.
 Pay attention to the front, hinge, and wiper labels in the layout view when orienting a model.

 Flat surfaces with support structures print much more successfully at an angle of at least 10–20º.
 You will notice that if you use the automatic orientation in PreForm by highlighting your part and clicking “Orient Selected” it will usually position your piece at an angle.
 After each layer, the printer performs a “peel” process, which literally peels the printed layer off the PDMS surface of the resin tank.
 The forces involved can distort the extremely thin layer of a flat surface mounted on support structures.
 If a planar surface is oriented at an angle to the build platform, there is only a little overhang for each new layer.
 Furthermore, many thin-walled parts present significantly less area in any slice when printed at an angle.

 Orient to Support Overhangs